giespaepen/kubernetes-forwarder/README.md

 First you select select a namespace and then the pods to forward to.
 Notice that you'll need to have access to those namespaces in order to be able to port forward.

-### Config file
+### Configstore

-When you first run this program, you have to select the **namespace** and the **services** to forward.
-When done a `config.json` will be saved.
-The config is automatically loaded when you restart the program.
-If you don't want it anymore.
-Just delete the config file.
+The program uses the package config store to store your last connection.
+When you rerun the command, the last connection will be reused.
+If you want to **override** the last connection, run: `kubernetes-forwarder new`.

 #### Optional stuff